 As you can see in the above visual representation, the numbering system denotes assets to the 1000s.
 The 2000s denote liabilities, 3000s for your equity accounts, and so on.
 You don’t have to follow the same numbering system though; just remain consistent and make the information easy to read.
 If you’d like to learn more on charts of accounts, this article will do that for you.

 While QuickBooks has often been the go-to for most organizations, there are many platforms out there designed specifically for nonprofits in mind.
 And considering how complex accounting can be, you’ll want to ensure you’re receiving the most reliable information possible.
 Never underestimate the power of a good accounting platform that can help you set up your chart of accounts step-by-step!
-As for followup reading material, check out this article which goes into further detail on the comparisons between QuickBooks and nonprofit accounting solutions like Aplos.
+Check out our full comparison of QuickBooks and nonprofit accounting solutions like Aplos.